workshop-devhub/platform-engineering-101/README.md

 TODO - fallback scenario

 ## Step 2: Install Red Hat Developer Hub on OpenShift
+_When interacting with an OpenShift cluster, you can make use of the OpenShift CLI._
+_Command line tools can be found by logging in to an OpenShift cluster, clicking the question mark button in the top right corner and selecting the tool you want to download.
+In case you don't want to configure your local machine, you can make use of Red Hat Dev Spaces._

 To install Red Hat Developer Hub on OpenShift, you have two options:
 1. Using an operator.
 2. Using Helm charts.